NHIMAJYOTHI/spark/README.md

 $ docker run -d -p 4567:4567 --name bankapi1 bankapi
 $ docker stop bankapi1
 ```

+## Play with the sample data

-There are 4 sample users/accounts already created when you launch the app (see the `Application` class).
+There are 4 sample users/accounts already created when you launch the app (see the [Application.java:109](https://github.com/fmaylinch/bankapi/blob/master/src/main/java/com/codethen/bankapi/Application.java#L109)).

 First you need to login with some user to get a JWT token: